 Editor’s Note: In Delhi, a friend just lost his mother to Covid-19.
 He and his wife too, both in their 50s, have tested positive with the double mutant version of the virus.
-He wrote in a message that reeks of the utter despair and devastation which has gripped people during the second wave of the deadly and dreaded Corona:
+He wrote in a message full of the utter despair and devastation which has gripped people during the second wave of the deadly and dreaded COVID-19:

 “The air is thick with the stench of death.
 People are either dying or consumed by the fear of death.
 I am one of them.
 A few days ago the family was ensnared by Covid.
 The double mutant strain proved too much for my frail mother to fight.
 For me and my wife, we fought with the last bits of our inner strength.
 We are seeing a light at the end of this long, dark, double mutant tunnel.
 We are almost there with basic recovery.
 It will be a while before the deep, psychological scars heal, long time after the poor lung is back to being shipshape.”

 Dr Ray, who dealt with hundreds of patients of depression during the first wave of the pandemic , urges everyone to “hold dearly onto that light that is visible at the end of the deep, dark tunnel.”
 He writes to our readers, suffering similar fear, despair, depression and really fatigue, in the hope that they heal, psychologically and physically.

 “Don’t give up.
 Even if you experience just a moment of hope and happiness in these terrible, terrifying times, know that you must grasp it with all your strength and stretch it as though that is all you know how to feel.
 Feel the power of that and desire to chase away every other thought, every other feeling.
 Get rid of every feeling that drags you down to the depths of despair.
 No matter what the external circumstances are.

 “This is the first step in curing the psychological disorders associated with the pandemic.